rekloud/tinvois-parser/Readme.md

 ## TODO's (not necessarily comprehensive)

 * Add some python code for testing the API
+* Run tests using github actions on commit
-* Extends the tests to proper unit tests
+* Extend the tests to proper unit tests
 * Prepare a runnable windows PowerShell docker command
 * Make it to be able to use Azure OCR API
 * Improve how it gets the google json file so mounting a folder in the docker command is not